Hà Giang province: Festivals

 Hà Giang has many cultural festivals due to the presence of more than 20 ethnic minority groups.
 Many of these groups are noted for their artistic abilities, especially their weaving and hand-made textile products.
 The Spring Festival is celebrated by the H'Mông and Dao people, usually shortly after the Lunar New Year and lasts between three and seven days.
 The people celebrate with singing and feasting and drinking alcohol.
+The Buckwheat Flower Festival, organized to celebrate the blooming season of buckwheat flowers across the Dong Van Karst Plateau; and the Long Tong Festival, a traditional agricultural festival of the Tay people marking the beginning of a new farming season.